yuri/ngcourse/README.md

 ## The Handouts

 See the [handout](https://github.com/rangle/ngcourse/tree/master/handout) for the handout.
+You can either view it in your browser or build it into a PDF using the instructions in the README file in the handout directory.

 ## The Code

 The repository also contains the codebase that we'll work on in throughout the course.
 The project has a server and the client component.
-This repository only contains the client code.
+This repository contains only the *client* code.
 The server code is available at https://github.com/rangle/ngcourse-api/.
-You do not need the server code to run the front end, however.
+You do **not** need the server code to run the front end, however.
 Instead, you can access the API server deployed to http://ngcourse.herokuapp.com/ and will develop the client-side code on your own machine.